-Clinical trials did not report serious side effects due to the vaccines.
+Serious side effects due to the vaccines were not seen in the clinical trials.
 The people who received the vaccines in the clinical trials continue to be monitored for any longer-term side effects.
-Several processes are in place in Canada to monitor the vaccines’ safety as more people get immunized.
+A number of processes are in place in Canada to monitor the safety of the vaccines as more people get immunized.